xplosionmind/old.tommi.space/_notes/public/Firefox.md

 - [x] `privacy.resistFingerprinting` = `true` - A result of the Tor Uplift effort, this preference makes Firefox more resistant to browser fingerprinting.
 - [ ] `privacy.resistFingerprinting.letterboxing` = `true` so letterboxing is used to hide real browser size.
 - [x] `privacy.trackingprotection.enabled` = `true` - This is Mozilla's new built-in tracking protection.
-One of it's benefits is blocking tracking (i.e. Google Analytics) on privileged pages where add-ons that usually do that are disabled.
+One of it’s benefits is blocking tracking (i.e. Google Analytics) on privileged pages where add-ons that usually do that are disabled.
 - [ ] `dom.event.clipboardevents.enabled` = `false` - Disable that websites can get notifications if you copy, paste, or cut something from a web page, and it lets them know which part of the page had been selected.
 - [ ] `media.eme.enabled` = `false` - Disables playback of DRM-controlled HTML5 content, which, if enabled, automatically downloads the Widevine Content Decryption Module provided by Google Inc. Details
 	- [ ] `media.gmp-widevinecdm.enabled` = `false` - Disables the Widevine Content Decryption Module provided by Google Inc., used for the playback of DRM-controlled HTML5 content.